ifurusato/ros/README.md

 ## Copyright & License

-This software is Copyright 2020 by Murray Altheim, All Rights Reserved.
+All contents (including software, documentation and images) Copyright 2020 by Murray Altheim, All Rights Reserved.

-Distributed under the MIT License, see LICENSE file included with project.
+Software and documentation are distributed under the MIT License, see LICENSE file included with project.